Security-Onion-Solutions/securityonion-docs/alerts.rst

 Autocategorize events
 ---------------------

 The sguild server can be set to autocategorize events as it processes them.
 This is a great way to have sguil process the events for us as it sees them, saving us from any laborious categorization.
-Our current Sguil packages have an AutoCat builder in the Sguil client and in the Squert web interface.
+In the Sguil console, you can create an autocat by right-clicking the event status or by clicking File -> Autocat.
+In Squert, you can click the Autocat icon in the upper right corner.

 Why is pulledpork ignoring disabled rules in downloaded.rules
 -------------------------------------------------------------